 As discussed more fully above, MACI is currently implanted into the patient's cartilage defect through an open surgical procedure.
-We are currently evaluating the potential for the arthroscopic delivery of MACI to the cartilage defect - a procedure in which a surgeon can evaluate, prepare and treat the defect under direct vision using specialized instruments delivered through a number of smaller incisions or portals.
-The arthroscopic delivery of MACI could increase the ease of MACI's use for physicians and reduce both the length of the procedure and a patient's post-operative pain and recovery.
-We have designed and are currently developing novel and specialized instruments to be used in and to help facilitate such a procedure.
-We have recently discussed with the FDA a non-clinical regulatory strategy to support the potential inclusion of arthroscopic delivery in MACI's approved labeling.
-Specifically, following a Type C meeting with the FDA, we intend to initiate a human factors validation study, coupled with published literature, to support expanding the MACI label to include arthroscopic administration of MACI for the treatment of cartilage defects of the knee, and expect an accelerated potential commercial launch of arthroscopic MACI in 2024.
-Based on the results of conducted market research, we believe the addition of an arthroscopic MACI delivery option could result in a significant expansion of the number of surgeons performing MACI, and the number of MACI procedures conducted in the U.S. each year.
-This assessment is further supported by European and Australian studies comparing arthroscopic MACI to the open-knee approach, that showed arthroscopic delivery of the MACI implant to be less invasive, potentially resulting in less surgical time, less postoperative pain, less surgical site morbidity, and faster surgical recovery.
-Additional studies also showed improved clinical and radiologic outcomes over a two year period in patients undergoing arthroscopic MACI.
+We are currently focused on the arthroscopic delivery of MACI to the cartilage defect - a procedure in which a surgeon can evaluate, prepare and treat the cartilage defect under direct arthroscopic visualization using specialized instruments delivered through a number of smaller incisions or portals.
+The arthroscopic delivery of MACI could increase the ease of MACI's use for physicians and reduce both the length of the procedure as well as procedure-induced trauma, ultimately resulting in a reduction of a patient's post-operative pain and accelerating a patient's recovery.
+We have designed and are currently developing novel and specialized instruments to be used in and help facilitate such a procedure.
+We discussed with the FDA a non-clinical regulatory strategy to support the potential inclusion of arthroscopic delivery in MACI's approved labeling.
+Specifically, following a Type C meeting with the FDA, we submitted a protocol for a MACI arthroscopic delivery human factors validation study, which we conducted and completed during the third quarter of 2023.
+The FDA is currently reviewing the data generated during the human factors validation study in the form of a prior approval supplement, which seeks to add instructions for arthroscopic delivery of MACI to the product's approved labeling.
+We anticipate the commercial launch of the MACI arthroscopic delivery program during the third quarter of 2024.